5 Animals You’ll Encounter on Murray River Safari

 These beautiful reptiles are often seen sunning themselves high on a tree branch.

 Our Murray River Safari wildlife adventures are short, 3 days and 2 nights, and depart on Tuesdays and Fridays from March through to November each year.

 Tours depart from Renmark in South Australia, flights are available into Adelaide airport.

 As with all our tours, nightly accommodation is on board a comfortable houseboat and you will be accompanied by 2 friendly guides.

-Other activities on this tour include a cultural walk with Aboriginal Rangers from Calperum Station, a guided sunset canoe through Woolenook Bend, and a tour and tasting at the Woolshed Brewery.
+Other activities on this tour include a guided bushwalk, canoeing through quiet creeks, driving tour of ephemeral lakes and a tour and tasting at the Woolshed Brewery.

-The next tours depart beginning March 2020 - view these dates by clicking HERE.
+The next tours depart March 2021 - view these dates by clicking HERE.